-Table 2-1 Summary site details for aquifers monitored for groundwater quality in the Auckland region. - Table 3-1 Parameters collected in field and stabilisation criteria for sample collection1 Table 3-2 Groundwater quality parameters analysed 1 Table 3-3 Guideline values used to assess groundwater quality state.
-1 Table 3-4 Trend confidence category levels used to determine the direction of trends1 9 Table 4-1 Five-year medians (2015-2019) for nutrients in groundwater for the Franklin aquifers.
-Values in bold and red are above guideline values, values in bold and yellow are above ECNC for nitrate 2 Table 4-2 Five-year median (2015-2019) for metals in groundwater for the Franklin aquifers.
-Values in bold and red are above MAV or GV guidelines and cells highlighted in yellow and bold are above "taste" values Table 4-3 Two-and-a-half-year median (Jul 2017 to Dec 2019) for E. coli in groundwater ir Franklin aquifers Table 4-4 Five-year median (2015-2019) for other parameters in groundwater in the ' Franklin aquifers.
-Values in bold and red are above guideline values and values in yellow and bold are above "taste" values 8 Table 4-5 Five-year medians (2015-2019) for all parameters in the Kumeu West Waitematā aquifer.
-Values in bold and red are above guideline values 6 Table 4-6 Five-year median (2015-2019) for all parameters in the Three Kings Volcanic aquifer (Auckland Isthmus), as assessed against guideline values.
-Values in bold and red are above various guideline values4 Table 4-7 Two-and-a-half-year median (Jul 2017 to Dec 2019) for E. coli in groundwater in the Three Kings volcanic aquifer 1 Table 4-8 Water quality of the Franklin aquifers, a summary of state (2015-2019) and 10- year trends (2010-2019) Table 4-9 Water quality of the Kumeu West aquifers, a summary of state (2015-2019) and 10-year trends (2010-2019) Э term trends across all parameters 5 Table 5-1 Summary of nitrate state and trends for Auckland Council surface water and 5 groundwater quality monitoring sites.
-Aquifer baseflow source and residence times are provided to assist interpretation of the connectivity of groundwater and surface water in th е Franklin District
+Table 2-1: Summary site details for aquifers monitored for groundwater quality in the Availand region Table 3-1: Parameters collected in field and stabilisation criteria for sample collection 13 Table 3-2: Groundwater quality parameters analysed Table 3-3: Guideline values used to assess aroundwater guality state Table 3-4: Trend confidence category levels used to determine the direction of trends 19 Table 4-1: Five-year medians (2015-2019) for nutrients in groundwater for the Franklin aguifers.
+Values in bold and red are above guideline values, values in bold and vellow are above ECNC for nitrate Table 4-2: Five-year median (2015-2019) for metals in groundwater for the Franklin aquifers.
+Values in bold and red are above MAV or GV guidelines and cells highlighted in yellow and bold are above "taste" values Table 4-3: Two-and-a-half-year median (Jul 2017 to Dec 2019) for E. coli in groundwater in Franklin aquifers Table 4-4: Five-year median (2015-2019) for other parameters in groundwater in the Franklin aquifers.
+Values in bold and red are above guideline values and values in yellow and bold are above "taste" values Table 4-5: Five-year medians (2015-2019) for all parameters in the Kumeu West Waitematā aquifer.
+Values in bold and red are above guideline values Table 4-6: Five-year median (2015-2019) for all parameters in the Three Kings Volcanic aquifer (Auckland Isthmus), as assessed against guideline values.
+Values in bold and red Table 4.7: Two and a holf year median (Jul 2017 to Dec 2010) for E coli in groundwater in the Three Kings volcanic aquifer Table 1-8: Water quality of the Franklin aquifers, a summary of state (2015-2019) and 10vear trends (2010-2019) Table 4-9.
+Water quality of the Kumeu West aquifers, a summary of state (2015-2019) and 10-vear trends (2010-2019) Table 4-10: Water quality of the Auckland Isthmus aquifer. a summary of state and longterm trends across all parameters Table 5-1: Summary of nitrate state and trends for Auckland Council surface water and groundwater quality monitoring sites.
+Aquifer baseflow source and residence times are provided to assist interpretation of the connectivity of groundwater and surface water in the Franklin District